najirod02/FoR/README.md

   And so on...

-- How can we grap the objects?
+- How can we grab the objects?

   Knowing the X, Y of the object we need to specify the Z and the opening of the gripper.